-Tailored Care Management will be available to all Tailored Plan members continuously throughout their enrollment, including individuals enrolled under North Carolina's 1915(c) Innovations and TBI waivers, with the exceptions of (1) individuals obtaining Assertive Community Treatment (ACT); (2) individuals residing in Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IIDs); (3) children participating in Care Management for At-Risk Children (CMARC); and (4) children participating in the High Fidelity Wraparound (HFW) program.
 The reason for these exclusions is that these services substantially duplicate Tailored Care Management.
-Tailored Plans will be responsible for developing and implementing protocols to ensure that members moving between these services and the Tailored Care Management model experience smooth transitions.
-Upon enrollment in a Tailored Plan, members will be auto-enrolled in Tailored Care Management unless they are receiving one of the above duplicative services, or they opt out.
-Members will be able to opt out of the model at any time.
+Tailored Plans and PIHPs will be responsible for developing and implementing protocols to ensure that members moving between these services and the Tailored Care Management model experience smooth transitions.
+Upon enrollment in a Tailored Plan or PIHP, members will be auto-enrolled in Tailored Care Management unless they are receiving one of the above duplicative services, or they opt out.
+Members will be able to opt out of the Tailored Care Management model at any time.

 For individuals enrolled in the 1915(c) Innovations and TBI waivers, Tailored Care Management will encompass waiver care coordination.
 Care managers serving individuals enrolled in one of these home- and community-based (HCBS) waivers will be responsible for addressing members' whole-person needs alongside coordinating and monitoring their HCBS waiver services.
-However, if individuals enrolled in these waivers decide to opt out of Tailored Care Management, they will remain enrolled in the applicable waiver and the Tailored Plan will still be required to coordinate waiver services.
+However, if individuals enrolled in these waivers decide to opt out of Tailored Care Management, they will remain enrolled in the applicable waiver and the Tailored Plan or PIHP will still be required to coordinate waiver services.
 (See Section V.4.
 Delivery of Tailored Care Management for more information on requirements for serving the Innovations and TBI waiver population under Tailored Care Management).
-Similarly, Tailored Care Management will encompass case management of 1915(i) home and community-based services.
-Individuals obtaining a 1915(i) benefit can opt out of Tailored